oieduardorabelo/serverless-with-chrome-lambda/README.md

 ### 1 - Serverless Framework Packaging

-As described in the [Serverless Framework Packaing Guide](https://www.serverless.com/framework/docs/providers/aws/guide/packaging/): "...Serverless will auto-detect and exclude development dependencies based on the runtime your service is using.", that means, for Node.js projects, everything inside `devDependencies` **will not be included** in your bundle.
+As described in the [Serverless Framework Packaing Guide](https://www.serverless.com/framework/docs/providers/aws/guide/packaging/)", Serverless Framework will auto-detect and exclude development dependencies based on the runtime your service is using.", that means, for Node.js projects, everything inside `devDependencies` **will not be included** in your bundle.

 In our case, we do want to deploy our main packages, we need to declare in our `package.json`: